People

 With a cross-disciplinary interest in neuroscience, neuro-oncology, and psychiatry, Romina joined the Brain Stimulation Lab in 2018 in hopes of utilizing neuromodulation to improve brain health.

-Romina is now working for Neuralink
+Romina is now a clinical trials manager at Neuralink

 Sandeep Dronavalli